An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Column and Cut Generation (CCG) Method to solve BIO-

 \end{proposition}

 Note that $M$ can be tightened by having it tailored by time period and node or zone in an actual implementation (see appendix).
-In contrast to traditional methods like those in \citet{zeng2013solving,bertsimas2018scalable}, which linearize the KKT conditions under continuous uncertainty assumptions using generic big-M parameters to derive the MIP reformulations, and the approach by \citet{simchi2019constraint} that leverages integral coefficients for network flow problems, our method capitalizes on the discrete nature of the optimal uncertainties and employs the Relaxation and Linearization Technique (RLT, \citealt{sherali1998reformulation}) to directly re-formulate the sub-problem as an MIP.
+Our method capitalizes on the discrete nature of the optimal uncertainties and employs the Relaxation and Linearization Technique (RLT, \citealt{sherali1998reformulation}) to exactly re-formulate the sub-problem as an MIP.
+This contrasts with traditional methods such as those in \citet{zeng2013solving,bertsimas2018scalable}, which linearize the KKT conditions under continuous uncertainty assumptions using generic big-M parameters to derive MIP reformulations, or the approach in \citet{simchi2019constraint}, which leverages integral coefficients for network flow problems to construct MIP reformulations.

-We incorporate this MIP sub-problem within the column and cut generation (CCG) framework proposed by~\citet{zeng2013solving} to solve two-stage RO problems.
-Here, a master problem is formulated using only a finite set of feasible ${\bf D}^{-}$ uncertainty values, but with a structure identical to the original problem.
+Propositions~\ref{Integral_ExtremePoints} and~\ref{RLT_subproblem} together establish that the sub-problem for the BIO formulations can be solved exactly with MIP solvers despite being NP hard.
+The CCG algorithm converges to the optimal solution in finite iterations as long as the sub-problem is solved exactly~\citep{zeng2013solving}.
+To solve two-stage RO problem, we integrate the MIP sub-problem within the CCG algorithm.
+Here, the master problem is formulated using only a finite set of feasible ${\bf D}^{-}$ uncertainty values, but with a structure identical to the original problem.
 The solution method can be viewed as the master generating a sequence of beneficial allocations, and the sub-problem adding corresponding adversarial demand `cuts' to master and the iterations stop when the two problems converge in their achieved objectives.
-The CCG algorithm converges to the optimal solution in finite iterations as long as the sub-problem is exact~\citep{zeng2013solving}.
-This is the case for the BIO formulations we study due to Propositions~\ref{Integral_ExtremePoints} and~\ref{RLT_subproblem} together.
 In the interest of brevity, we include the master problem formulation and the corresponding CCG algorithm's adaptation to the BIO-$\lambda$ problem in Appendix~\ref{CCGmaster}.